thephpleague/commonmark/customization/abstract-syntax-tree.md

     echo 'I am ' . ($event->isEntering() ? 'entering' : 'leaving') . ' a ' . get_class($event->getNode()) . ' node' . "\n";
 ~~~

-This walker doesn't use recursion, so you wan't blow the stack when working with deeply-nested nodes.
+This walker doesn't use recursion, so you won't blow the stack when working with deeply-nested nodes.

 ## Modification